 "The bad economy is the major reason for the spike," said a local police officer.
 “These plastic pumpkins are very hungry for Halloween candy and are willing to maim and rob anyone they can find to get it.”

 The increase in attacks has forced many cats to patrol pumpkin gang hotspots such as doorstops and entryways.
 Over the past four weeks, plastic pumpkins have mounted a substantial 255 attacks, compared with 190 in all of 2008, the Bureau said.

-Plastic Halloween Pumpkins are capable of many types of attack, most tend to be defensive, such as when the pumpkin is hungry and is threatened.
+Plastic Halloween Pumpkins are capable of many types of attack, most tend to be defensive, such as when the pumpkin is hungry or feels threatened.

-If the pumpkin is large, experts suggest playing dead, which lets the pumpkin know you are not a threat, which can cause it to back off.
+If the pumpkin is large, experts suggest playing dead, this lets the pumpkin know you are not a threat, which can cause it to back off.

 Plastic pumpkins are dangerous when hungry or threatened, say experts

-If the pumpkin is after Halloween candy, it is best to drop it and back away.
+If the pumpkin is after Halloween candy, it is best to drop the candy and back away.
 If the pumpkin presses, experts say be aggressive: shout, bang on objects, or use pepper spray to scare it off.